Washington's 1st congressional district: Post-2012

 The 2012 redistricting drastically changed the 1st district.
 Much of this area was previously part of the 2nd district, but in the new map, the 2nd has shrunk significantly.
 Jay Inslee (D) was the representative of the 1st district until resigning to run for governor of the state, but most of the district has been represented by Rick Larsen (D), of the 2nd district, in the past.

 Soon after the 2012 general election polls closed, the Seattle Times and national news organizations called the district for Democrat Suzan DelBene, defeating Republican John Koster with a margin that the Seattle Times called "unexpectedly decisive", reflecting the difficulty of predicting the vote in the new district.
 The certified results confirmed her significant margin.
 DelBene also won the election for the remainder of Inslee's term in the old first district, and after being sworn in on November 13, 2012.

-Recent election results from presidential races
+Recent election results from statewide races

+Composition

+For the 118th and successive Congresses (based on redistricting following the 2020 census), the district contains all or portions of the following counties and communities: